casper-devrel/docs-redux/cspr-docs/docs/concepts/glossary/P.md

 ## Proto block {#proto-block}

-The block proposed by the round leader, which the consensus processes.
+The block proposed by the leader, which the consensus processes (in [highway](./H.md#highway)).
 Only after consensus is complete, the proto block is executed, and the global state is updated.

 A leader is selected from the validator set of that era for each round.
 The chance of getting selected as a leader is in proportion to the stake one has in that era.

 ## Purse {#purse}

 A `purse` is a unique type of [URef](./U.md#uref) representing a token balance.
-An entity's *main purse* represents the balance of CSPR tokens (in [motes](./M.md#motes)) the entity has access to on a Casper network.
-An entity may have more than one purse in some instances.
+An account's *main purse* represents the balance of CSPR tokens (in [motes](./M.md#motes)) the account has access to on a Casper network.
+An account may have more than one purse in some instances.
 More information on purses can be found [here](../design/casper-design.md#urefs-and-purses).